BrycensRanch/TownyPlus/OVERVIEW.md

 - core count for the CPU
 - number of players online
 - Metrics version
-- Which Chat, Economy, and Permission hook is in use.

 ## Dump
 This plugin has a dump command that will generate a dump with all the information needed to help you with your issue.